Igalia/vkrunner/README.md

 u8vec[234], i16vec[234], u16vec[234], i64vec[234], u64vec[234],
 mat[234]x[234] or dmat[234]x[234].
 Multiple values can be specified to upload values to an array of that type.
-If matrices or arrays are specified they are assumed to have a stride according to the std430 layout rules.
+If matrices or arrays are specified they are assumed to have a stride according to layout specified with the `push layout` command.

 > (ubo|ssbo) _binding_ subdata _type_ _offset_ _values_…